tinsep19/aws_synthetics_canary_boilerplate/README.md

 I have mocked the Synthetics/SyntheticsLogger locally (around syn-nodejs-puppeteer-3.4), which allows us to write and execute synthetic checks before deploying them.

-To run a test locally:
+To run a test locally,

 `node scripts/main.js <YOUR-CANARY>`